Traveling with limited time? How to visit Rome with only 2, 3, or 4 days to see the city:

 Colosseum, Palatine Hill, and Roman Forum

 We started our 4 day in Rome by fully immersing ourselves in the ancient history of the city by booking a three stop tour of the Colosseum, Palatine Hill, and Roman Forum through Walks of Italy.
 I highly recommend doing a guided tour of these three stops.
-Without our tour guide, these ruins would have been just that: ruins.
-However, having a guide enlighten us on the ancient stories of each stop as we walked around brought the history of these attractions to life!
+Having a guide enlightened us on the ancient stories of each stop as we walked around.

 Our 3 hour skip-the-line tour began outside the Colosseum.
 After finding our tour group, we were each given headsets so we could clearly hear the guide.
 This was incredibly helpful especially because the Colosseum is one of Rome’s busiest spots, especially during high season (spring/summer).